| | | | |

 Instructions

-• Put all the veggies and sausage into the crockpot, pour in crushed tomatoes, and broth.
+• Put all the veggies and sausage into the crockpot, dump in the crushed tomatoes, and broth.

-• Next add the chopped chicken, sprinkle the seasonings over it and stir until combined.
+• Next add the chopped chicken, sprinkle the seasonings over it and stir to combine.

-• Cook 3-4 hours on low and in the last 20 minutes, add the shrimp.
+• Cook 3-4 hours on low and in the last 20 minutes, stir in the shrimp.

 • While the shrimp is cooking in there, make your rice according to package instructions.

-• Stir in the cooked rice and serve Crockpot Jambalaya with cilantro on top!
+• Stir in the cooked rice and serve Crockpot Jambalaya with minced cilantro on top!
+Enjoy!

 Nutrition